 Remote Access

-You may temporarily permit remote administration of this network device
+You may temporarily permit ren note admin nistration of this network device

 Allow Access for 30 minutes.

 Enable

 To temporarily permit remote administration of the router (i.e. from outside your LAN), select a time period the router will permit remote access for and click Enable.
 You may change other configuration options for the web administration interface using Device Management options in the Advanced section of the GUI.